microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/Overview.md

 <img src=".attachments/plugin.svg" width="800">

-1) The `CustomDataSource` advertises to the SDK which data sources it supports and all the tables it can output.
+1) The `CustomDataSource` advertises to the SDK which data sources it supports and all the tables a driver can consume from it.
 The `CustomDataSource` is primarily an interface definition, but it also implements creating a `CustomDataProcessor`
 2) The `CustomDataProcessor` contains implementation logic for processing the data sources provided by the SDK.
 The data sources are given to the `CustomDataSource`, which typically passes them to the `CustomDataProcessor` it creates
-3) `Table` classes populate the tables ultimately returned by the plugin.
-The data inside these tables comes from the `CustomDataProcessor`, either directly or indirectly through a [processing pipeline](./The-Data-Processing-Pipeline)
-4) `DataCooker` classes participate in the plugin's [processing pipeline](./The-Data-Processing-Pipeline) and
+3) `DataCooker` classes participate in the plugin's [processing pipeline](./The-Data-Processing-Pipeline) and
     1) Export `DataOutput`s that can be queried, via the SDK, by anyone who knows an output's *data path*
     2) Advertise to the SDK *data paths* that can be used by either outside sources (such as concurrently loaded plugins), or other parts of that cooker's plugin, to query that cooker's `DataOutput`s
+4) `Table` classes populate the tables ultimately returned by the plugin.
+The data inside these tables comes from the `CustomDataProcessor`, either directly or indirectly through a [processing pipeline](./The-Data-Processing-Pipeline)

 For implementation details on how to create a simple plugin containing one `CustomDataSource` and its associated `CustomDataProcessor` and
 `Table`s, please view [Using the SDK/Creating A Simple Custom Data Source](../Using-the-SDK/Creating-a-simple-custom-data-source.md).